mlzdev/ethergroups/README.md

 ## Configuration
 ### [of Etherpad Lite](id:config)
 Settings file: `/path/to/eplite/settings.json`
-It's strongly recommended to use a dedicated database (e.g. mysql) for a productive environment
+It's strongly recommended to use a dedicated database (e.g. PostgreSQL) for a productive environment
 We also recommend setting these settings, if you want to use it only with Ethergroups:

-	"requireSession" : true,
+	"requireSession" : false,
 	"editOnly" : true,

 ### [of Ethergroups](id:configpro)